ShivanshRakesh/url-aliaser/README.md

 _Click on the icon below to download:_ \
 [![](https://storage.googleapis.com/chrome-gcs-uploader.appspot.com/image/WlD8wC6g8khYWPJUsQceQkhXSlv1/mPGKYBIR2uCP0ApchDXE.png)](https://chrome.google.com/webstore/detail/url-aliaser/dpmjkbfpciagadmabadpflnhlkhcaaii)

-Bored of typing those long URLs again and again?
-Get rid of it with this extension.
-Add aliases for frequently visited websites and save time!
+Tired of typing those long URLs again and again?
+Get rid of it with this Chrome Extension!
+Add aliases for frequently visited websites and save time.

-After adding the extension to Google Chrome, navigate to 'Options' after clicking the URL Aliaser icon right near the address bar for the usage instructions and managing aliases.
+After adding the extension to Google Chrome, navigate to '**Options**' after clicking the URL Aliaser icon right near the address bar for the usage instructions and managing aliases.

 ## Features